slowernews/hamster-system/README.md

 - resuming (check also [screenshots](#screenshots)):

-        on a cloud synced folder, 3 text files:
+        on a cloud synced folder, one text file with 3 sections:
+            Calendar (collection of todos that can/must wait) References (collection of bookmarks)
             Notes (collection of thoughts)
-            References (collection of bookmarks)
-            Calendar (collection of todos that can/must wait)

         on a paper notebook:
             Now (collection of todos to be done ASAP)